zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics-helloworld-pipeline/initialize-environment/initialize-environment.md

 ## Introduction

-In this lab we will review and startup all components required to successfully run this workshop.
+This lab provides steps to review and start up all the services that are required to run this workshop.

 *Estimated Time:* 10 Minutes.